Latvia: Language

 The sole official language of Latvia is Latvian, which belongs to the Baltic language sub-group of the Balto-Slavic branch of the Indo-European language family.
 Another notable language of Latvia is the nearly extinct Livonian language of the Finnic branch of the Uralic language family, which enjoys protection by law; Latgalian – as a dialect of Latvian is also protected by Latvian law but as a historical variation of the Latvian language.
-Russian, which was widely spoken during the Soviet period, is still the most widely used minority language by far (in 2011, 34% spoke it at home, including people who were not ethnically Russian).
+Russian, which was widely spoken during the Soviet period, is still the most widely used minority language by far (in 2023, 37.7% spoke it as their mother tongue and 34.6% spoke it at home, including people who were not ethnically Russian).
 While it is now required that all school students learn Latvian, schools also include English, German, French and Russian in their curricula.
 English is also widely accepted in Latvia in business and tourism.
 As of 2014 there were 109 schools for minorities that use Russian as the language of instruction (27% of all students) for 40% of subjects (the remaining 60% of subjects are taught in Latvian).

 On 18 February 2012, Latvia held a constitutional referendum on whether to adopt Russian as a second official language.
 According to the Central Election Commission, 74.8% voted against, 24.9% voted for and the voter turnout was 71.1%.

 From 2019, instruction in the Russian language was gradually discontinued in private colleges and universities in Latvia, as well as general instruction in Latvian public high schools, except for subjects related to culture and history of the Russian minority, such as Russian language and literature classes.
+All schools, including pre-schools, still using the Russian language in 2023 need to transition to using Latvian in all classes within three years.